+2 Repealed by the Sentencing Legislation Amendment and Repeal Act 2003.

-2 The short title of the Justices Act 1902 was changed to the Criminal Procedure (Summary) Act 1902 by the Courts Legislation Amendment and Repeal Act 2004 s.
+3 The short title of the Justices Act 1902 was changed to the Criminal Procedure (Summary) Act 1902 by the Courts Legislation Amendment and Repeal Act 2004 s.
 25. The Act was then repealed by the Criminal Procedure and Appeal (Consequential and Other Provisions) Act 2004.

-3 The amendment in the Sentencing Legislation Amendment and Repeal Act 1999 s.
+4 The amendment in the Sentencing Legislation Amendment and Repeal Act 1999 s.
 26 had not come into operation when it was repealed by the Sentencing Legislation Amendment and Repeal Act 2003 s.
 31.